 All assessment methods have been designed to focus on skills specific to the industry while incorporating key transferable skills.

-You will need to purchase personal protective equipment (PPE) for practical work at a cost of approximately £70.
-This will include: body protector, steel toe-capped boots and a riding hat at current standards.
-You will also be expected to purchase a Derby College HE Equine T-shirt and sweatshirt which costs approximately £60 in total.
-You will also need to contribute towards any industry-relevant trips and visits which are estimated to cost approximately £100 and will be payable at the time of the planned trip or visit.
+You will need to purchase personal protective equipment (PPE) for practical work at a cost of approximately £100.
+You will also need to contribute towards any industry-relevant trips and visits throughout both years of the course, which will cost approximately £150.
+These will be payable at the time of the planned trip or visit.

 The programme will provide excellent practical skills, enabling you to develop necessary industrial experience in a range of contexts.